Cairo: Ottoman rule

 Cairo's political influence diminished significantly after the Ottomans defeated Sultan al-Ghuri in the Battle of Marj Dabiq in 1516 and conquered Egypt in 1517.
 Ruling from Constantinople, Sultan Selim I relegated Egypt to a province, with Cairo as its capital.
-For this reason, the history of Cairo during Ottoman times is often described as inconsequential, especially in comparison to other time periods.
+For this reason, the history of Cairo during the Ottoman era is often described as inconsequential, especially in comparison to other time periods.

+Louis Comfort Tiffany (1848–1933).
+On the Way Between Old and New Cairo, Citadel Mosque of Mohammed Ali, and Tombs of the Mamelukes, 1872.
+Oil on canvas.
+Brooklyn Museum.

 During the 16th and 17th centuries, Cairo still remained an important economic and cultural centre.
 Although no longer on the spice route, the city facilitated the transportation of Yemeni coffee and Indian textiles, primarily to Anatolia, North Africa, and the Balkans.
 Cairene merchants were instrumental in bringing goods to the barren Hejaz, especially during the annual hajj to Mecca.
-It was during this same period that al-Azhar University reached the predominance among Islamic schools that it continues to hold today; pilgrims on their way to hajj often attested to the superiority of the institution, which had become associated with Egypt's body of Islamic scholars.
+It was during this same period that al-Azhar University attained a predominance among Islamic schools that it continues to hold today; pilgrims on their way to hajj often attested to the superiority of the institution, which had become associated with Egypt's body of Islamic scholars.
 The first printing press of the Middle East, printing in Hebrew, was established in Cairo c.
 1557 by a scion of the Soncino family of printers, Italian Jews of Ashkenazi origin who operated a press in Constantinople.
 The existence of the press is known solely from two fragments discovered in the Cairo Geniza.

-Louis Comfort Tiffany (1848–1933).
-On the Way Between Old and New Cairo, Citadel Mosque of Mohammed Ali, and Tombs of the Mamelukes, 1872.
-Oil on canvas.
-Brooklyn Museum.